Carlos R. Moreno

-Carlos Roberto Moreno (born November 4, 1948) is an American jurist who is the former United States Ambassador to Belize, serving from June 24, 2014 to January 20, 2017.
+Carlos Roberto Moreno (born November 4, 1948) is an American jurist who is the former United States Ambassador to Belize, serving from June 24, 2014, to January 20, 2017.
 Previously, he served as a judge of the United States District Court for the Central District of California from February 4, 1998, to October 18, 2001, and as an associate justice of the Supreme Court of California from October 18, 2001, to February 28, 2011.
 Following his retirement from the bench, Moreno was counsel with Irell & Manella from 2011 to 2013.
 He has been a self-employed JAMS arbitrator since returning from Belize in 2017.

-Early life and family
+Early life and education

 Moreno is the son of Mexican immigrants, his mother arrived in the country with few skills and no resources after the death of his father at a young age.
 He grew up in a home where Spanish was the first language and where no family member had an education beyond high school.
 In a speech at the UC Davis School of Law (King Hall), he told students, "I never in my wildest dreams thought that I could become one of seven judges on the highest court in the state.
 I want to emphasize to you the idea that no matter what your dreams may be, you can follow them."

 A native of Los Angeles, Moreno grew up in a small community in Elysian Park known as Solano Canyon.
-He attended local public schools (such as Solano Elementary) before going east to Yale University, from which he graduated in 1970.
+He attended local public schools (such as Solano Elementary) before going east to attend Yale University.

-Education and early legal career

 Moreno received his Bachelor of Arts degree in political science from Yale University in 1970 and his Juris Doctor from Stanford Law School in 1975.
 After graduating from law school and being admitted to the Bar in 1975, he served in the Los Angeles City Attorney's Office.
 As Deputy City Attorney, he prosecuted criminal and civil consumer protection cases, and handled politically sensitive and legislative matters for the City Attorney.
 In 1979, he joined the firm of Mori & Ota (which became part of Kelley Drye & Warren) representing the firm's business clients in its general commercial litigation practice.